supryan/IFTTT-OSX/README.md

 Examples
 ============

 <p>Here are a few examples of what you could do with these bundled apps.
-If for some reason the Hazel rules weren't working for you, I've listed them out here:</p>
+Complete detailed descriptions and usage examples/ideas are available on the app bundle release page (i.e. Automatic).
+If for some reason the Hazel rules aren't working for you, I've layed them out so you can set them up manually:</p>
 ------------
 <p><strong>1.
 Parking Location Reminder</strong> | Automatic<br>
 <i>Description: If ignition turns off, send an OSX notification of the most recent location you parked.
 Downloads a map image used as the input for <code>-contentImage</code>, and opens the downloaded image using both <code>-activate</code> and <code>-open "file://$1"</code>.</i></p>